What does the Bible say about retirement?

 9. Genesis 28:15 I am with you and will watch over you wherever you go, and I will bring you back to this land.
 I will not leave you until I have done what I have promised you.”

 10. Joshua 1:9 Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the LORD your God will be with you wherever you go.”
+(Fear verses in the Bible)

 11. Isaiah 42:1 “Here is my servant, whom I uphold, my chosen one in whom I delight; I will put my Spirit on him, and he will bring justice to the nations.

-Living for Christ and helping others continues
+Keep living for Christ and helping others

 12. Galatians 6:9-10 Let’s not get tired of doing what is good, for at the right time we will reap a harvest—if we do not give up.
 So then, whenever we have the opportunity, let’s practice doing good to everyone, especially to the family of faith.